 Once you have loaded the roast into the appropriate pouch, stage the sealed roast into the sous vide bath.
 Remember to

-135 F/57 C. Set the timer for anywhere between 22 and 26 hours.
-Sous vide is very forgiving, and there is no “moment” before which the roast is under cooked or after which it is ruined.
+Expect your interval to be somewhere between 22 and 26 hours.
+Sous vide is very forgiving and there is no “moment” before which the roast is under cooked or after which it is ruined.
 Temperatures should be used with attention to precision.

 Be cool, Man